 Inflammatory activation at the infected area of the graft is a crucial, shear-controlled step favoring deposition of activated platelets and monocytes.
-The impact of shear forces on bacterial adherence to tissue surfaces are of major concern.
+The impact of shear forces on bacterial adherence to tissue surfaces is of major concern.
 To address this issue, the novelty of the presented in vitro system focuses on the possibility to mount tissues in a flow chamber.
 This reinforces the significance of the method beyond existing alternatives, in which usually static interactions between bacteria and underlying tissues have been investigated.
 Even though shear stress was submitted by shaking or other external forces, it has not been standardized to the same level as we can gain from our uniform flow model.

 In vivo, a non-physiologic flow pattern can favor bacterial adhesion as the onset of IE at the valve level of implanted conduits.
 Shear stress was found to up-regulate endothelial inflammatory parameters such as cytokine secretion and to increase tissue factor mediated coagulation17.
-The interaction of the underlying tissue used for valve prostheses with bacteria and their influence on EC gene expression under shear stress is important to construct a valve less capable to bacterial adhesion and chronic inflammation.
+The interaction of the underlying tissue used for valve prostheses with bacteria and their influence on EC gene expression under shear stress is important to construct a valve less capable of bacterial adhesion and chronic inflammation.

-The basal technical issues of the constructed chamber allow investigations under standardized conditions in laminar flow18.
-To ensure the fully developed laminar flow at the site of the investigated tissue the chamber is constructed to mount the graft in a certain distance from the medium inlet (significantly longer than the entrance length, see Results and Figure 1).
+The basal technical issues of the fabricated chamber allow investigations under standardized conditions in the laminar flow18.
+To ensure the fully developed laminar flow at the site of the investigated tissue the chamber is constructed to mount the graft in a certain distance from the medium inlet (significantly longer than the computed entrance length, see Results and Figure 1).
 Using different pumps in the system would allow performing experiments under pulsatile or turbulent flow conditions in the future.

 The flexible frame of the chamber prevents the chamber effectively from leaking and the internal height of the frame allows adapting for tissue thickness.
 The construction of the whole system enables a circulating flow, which is of importance to perform long lasting perfusions with using a respective amount of medium.
 Based on previous studies our adhesion protocol assumed a bacterial inoculation dose of 107 CFU/mL for a 1 h incubation4,19.
 By using these settings, adhesion levels were detectable, albeit low enough to be able to observe significant enhancement of bacterial adherence without saturation of the tissue graft surface.
 Moreover, in this period of time, it was feasible to notice potential differences in binding across strains taken in this study.
-Shear parameters addressed here were in the physiological range and optimized rather for big blood vessels, which were our target in respect to the RVOT.
+Shear parameters addressed here were in the physiologic range and optimized for the blood vessels, which were our target in respect to the RVOT.

 Further modifications of the method will focus on more efficient consumption of medium during the procedure as well as on simplification of mounting the setup.
 In addition, a new design including multiple slots for tissue assembly would ease an entire experiment in aspects such as efficiency.